UPB Bildmarke

 • During your thesis we meet every two weeks on Tuesdays (starting at 10 AM and, normally, finishing between 11 and 12 AM).
 There you present what you have achieved in the last two weeks and what you want to achieve in the next two weeks.
 For the organization of this meeting, please join this KOMO course (the access key is TES54).

 • At the beginning of your thesis, you will present your topic to the other students in the regular meeting.
 This is not an official part of your thesis and, thus, not graded.
 This initial talk serves as a brief introduction to your topic, so everyone in the meeting understands your goals.
 The talk should not exceed 10 minutes.
+The date for your initial talk will be scheduled between you and your supervisor.

 • At the end of your thesis, you will have a final talk.
 This is part of your thesis and, thus, graded.
 The talk should present your topic and your results concisely.
 It should not exceed 25 minutes.
+The final talk is typically held two to four weeks after you hand in your thesis (during the regular meeting).
+The exact date will be scheduled beforehand.

 • More information can be found in the thesis template's README that you'll be provided with once you registered your thesis.